stoffee/terraform-hcp-vault-eks/README.md

     ```bash
     tfsec | sed -r "s/\x1B\[([0-9]{1,2}(;[0-9]{1,2})?)?[m|K]//g"
     ```
-    NOTE: The sed command filters out special characters to display colors.
+    NOTE: The sed command filters out special characters used to display colors.

-    WARNING: Do not continue until the concerns found are analyzed and remediated.
+    WARNING: Do not continue until concerns raised by TFSec found are analyzed and remediated.

-23. In the same Terminal window as the above step (or within a CI/CD workflow), run the Terraform HCL to create the environment within AWS based on specifications in <tt>sample.auto.tfvars</tt>:
+26. In the same Terminal window as the above step (or within a CI/CD workflow), run the Terraform HCL to create the environment within AWS based on specifications in <tt>sample.auto.tfvars</tt>:
     ```bash
     terraform init
     terraform plan